Reception - Robins

 Year 3 Swallows

 Hello, I am Miss Pepper and I am really excited to be the class teacher in Swallows class.
-We are very lucky to have Mrs Bidnell supporting us in the mornings and Mrs Hayward throughout the afternoons!
+We are very lucky to have Mrs Phillips supporting us in the mornings.

+For the autumn term our topic is ‘Observing closely’.
 In year 3 we have our times tables and write words spelling test every Friday morning.
 The children have one week to learn their set of times tables and write word spellings.
 We use the Computer Suite on a Tuesday afternoon.
 We use our cross curricular skills to practice and learn our best!
-Swallows class have PE on a Tuesday and Thursday afternoon but please ensure that your child has their PE kit in school every day and that they have something warm to wear for when we go outside including trainers or plimsolls.
+Swallow class has PE on a Tuesday and Thursday afternoon but please ensure that your child has their P.E kit in school every day and that they have something warm to wear for when we go outside including trainers or plimsolls.
 We enjoy both inside and outside P.E and we are very enthusiastic, getting our hearts beating very fast.

-Lastly we work extremely hard in Swallows class but always have fun.
+Lastly we work extremely hard in Swallow class but always have fun.

 Year 4 - Woodpeckers